Pros / It has the best hand crank and radio reception.

 Verdict / The Eton FRX5-BT is the best crank radio because it’s durable and has the most efficient hand crank, clearest reception and loudest speaker.

 The Eton FRX series of crank radios is endorsed by the American Red Cross, which means it's loaded with features to help you in an emergency.
 In addition to using the dynamo hand crank, you can power it with an AC adapter, USB port, batteries or the sun.
 It also comes with seven NOAA weather stations and SAME alerts, which are notifications specific to your county.
 In our tests, we found it has the loudest speaker and the best reception available.
 Whether you're camping high in the Rocky Mountains or you live in Tornado Alley, it's an invaluable tool for emergencies.
-For these reasons, the Eton FRX5-BT earns the Top Ten Reviews Gold Award for best crank radio.

 The Eton FRX5-BT produced an average of 13 minutes of battery life with just two minutes of cranking the generator.
 We tested the battery life with the volume turned all the way up, so it may be much longer if you use the radio with the volume on low.
 The FRX5-BT’s crank beat out the next-best one by four minutes, and it produced almost 10 minutes more power than the average for our test group.